 See the ohwie (Iibation) opening last year's festival and our previous special Awusidae broadcast leading up to the Osranebere ne Hoodoo Mayn - Red Moon and Hoodoo Nation Festival, our special EGUA - Marketplace broadcasts HOODOO MAYN - Hoodoo Nation Festival - Cultural Institutions and Nationbuilding/Restoration, HOODOO ECONOMY: Socioeconomic Development through Hoodoo and UBEN: The Rise of Amarukafo Nanasom - African-American Ancestral Religion and our broadcasts wherein we recapped the festival: HOODOO MAYN - Hoodoo Nation Festival 13016 Recap

 Our flyer is below.
-Click on any of the nine images below to download the pdf version.
-Our itinerary for this year will be posted soon.
-Also, see our newly published HOODOO MAYN Nhoma (Journal) below:
+Click on any of the images below to download the pdf version.
+Our itinerary for this year will be posted soon along with the full list of presenters.
+Also, see our recently published HOODOO MAYN Nhoma (Journal) below:

-Our new publication HOODOO MAYN: Hoodoo Nation Festival Nhoma (Journal) - 13017 is a book that will given to all attendees of the festival for free.
-Included in the book are newly published articles on various aspects of Hoodoo.
-All of the vendors who participate in the EGUA - Marketplace at HOODOO MAYN are also included in the book in addition to other Afurakani/Afuraitkaitnit (African) businesses, organizations and institutions.
-Click on the cover to download the free e-book version of our book below which will be released on the day of the festival.
-See our NHOMA - Publications page to order the soft-cover version.
+Our HOODOO MAYN Nhoma (Journal) 13018 will be given away to conferees for free.
+Included in the book are newly published articles examining various aspects of Hoodoo from an authentic perspective.
+All of the vendors who participate in the EGUA - Marketplace will be included in the book in addition to other Afurakani/Afuraitkaitnit (African) businesses, organizations and institutions.
+The e-book version will be a free download.
+The book will be released on the day of the conference.
+The soft-cover version and e-book version will be available on our NHOMA - Publications page.

 In the spirit of Maa and Maat, the Abosom (Deities) of Divine Law and Balance we do accept akyede (contributions, donations).
 Your contribution will assist us in keeping our events free for the Afurakani/Afuraitkaitnit (African) community.
 They also contribute to the building of our institution: